civo/kubernetes-marketplace/cyclops/post_install.md

 ## Details

-Cyclops creates a new namespace, `cyclops,` and installs the Cyclops UI and Cyclops controller in it.
+Cyclops creates a new namespace, `cyclops` and installs the Cyclops UI and Cyclops controller in it.

 ```sh
 kubectl get pods -n cyclops